syncfusion-content/wpf-docs/wpf/ComboBox/Watermark-Support.md

 ---
 layout: post
-title: DefaultText Support | wpf | Syncfusion
+title: Watermark Support in WPF ComboBox control | Syncfusion
-description: Learn here about watermark support in Syncfusion WPF ComboBox (ComboBoxAdv) control and more details.
+description: Learn here all about Watermark Support support in Syncfusion WPF ComboBox (ComboBoxAdv) control and more.
 platform: wpf
 control: ComboBoxAdv
 documentation: ug
 ---

-# Default Watermark Text in WPF Combobox
+# Watermark Support in WPF ComboBox (ComboBoxAdv)

 It displays the default text in the ComboBoxAdv when none of the items is selected in the drop down list.